1. Adjoint estimation: low or high order?

 (7)

-where is the boundary and is the outward normal direction to the surface respectively.
+is the outward normal direction to the surface

-It is feasible to take Gateaux derivatives with respect to the variable in this identity getting:
+It is feasible to take Gateaux derivatives with respect to the variable

 (8)